eduvpn/documentation/INSTALL_UPDATES.md

 $ sudo chmod +x /etc/cron.weekly/vpn-maint-update-system
 ```

+This is the easiest approach, but not necessarily resulting in the least
+amount of downtime.
+If you are actively maintaining your server(s) you may be
+able to get away with not always rebooting.
+This just makes sure your server is
+always up to date and by always rebooting there is no uncertainty whether or
+not updated system libraries are used, or you are running the latest kernel.

+In case of security updates it MAY be necessary to schedule updates sooner than
+the weekly update.

 # Multi Server

 If you are running a setup with a separate controller and node(s), you will